Rstar284/Rstar284/README.md

 - 🔭 I’m currently working on a my bot again
-- 🌱 I’m currently learning Unity
+- 🌱 I’m currently learning C# again
-- 👯 I’m looking to collaborate on my bot
+- 👯 I’m looking to collaborate on anything really
-- 🤔 I’m looking for help with my bot
+- 🤔 I’m looking for help with things
 - 💬 Ask me about anything you want
 - 📫 How to reach me: DM me in discord at Rstar#3577 and the server im mostly active in: <a href="https://discord.gg/code">TCD</a> in the #general-1 channel, cuz off-topic
-- 😄 Pronouns: They/Them/It
+- 😄 Pronouns: It>They/Them>any
 - ⚡ Fun fact: ~~Facts are not fun~~ I am an non binary :)

 <a href="https://github.com/Rstar284/">